Answers in Genesis: Ark Encounter

 Answers in Genesis opened Ark Encounter, a theme-park, in Grant County, Kentucky on July 7, 2016.
 The centerpiece of the park is a full-scale model of Noah's Ark at 510 ft long and 81 ft high.
 After a visit to Ark Encounter, Bill Nye, who had previously debated Ham, described his experience as "much more troubling or disturbing than [he] thought it would be" and stated that "on the Ark's third deck, every single science exhibit is absolutely wrong".
 In December 2016, for the holiday season, AiG lit the Ark with rainbow colors, aiming to "reclaim the symbol from the gay rights movement" and to remind viewers of the Noahic covenant.

 By late October 2016, over 400,000 people had visited the attraction.
-This contrasts a state study that projected the attraction would receive 325,000 to under 500,000 visitors in the first year.
+This contrasts with a state study that projected the attraction would receive 325,000 to under 500,000 visitors in the first year.
 AiG reported that the Ark Encounter in its first year of operation attracted over 1 million visitors and aggregated 1.5 million total visitors for both the Ark and the Creation Museum.